fshostme/docs/docs/cs2/source-gsltoken.md

-When you get there, you will be asked for the App ID and a memo (any name you wish used as a note).
+When you get there, you will be asked for the App ID and a memo (any name you wish to use as a note).
 The App ID depends on the game.
 In the following you will find the most important App IDs:

 |              Game               | App ID |
 | :------------------------------: | :----: |